 Once there, I recommend taking a stroll on its black sand beach and make room in your itinerary for lunch at Casa Africa.

 Playa Las Teresitas

-Next on my 5-day itinerary in Tenerife with Jet2holidays was visiting the most stunning beach of the island: Playa Las Teresitas.
+Next on my 5-day Tenerife itinerary in Tenerife with Jet2holidays was visiting the most stunning beach of the island: Playa Las Teresitas.
 The Teresitas golden beach sand was directly imported from Sahara.
-All in all, 272800 tons of African desert sand was placed in Playa Las Teresitas.
+All in all, 272800 tons of African desert sand were placed in Playa Las Teresitas.
 The ocean there is calm thanks to wave breakers which makes it a great beach destination for people scared of waves (umm who can relate?) 😉

 Not far from this beach, lays Santa Cruz, the biggest city of Tenerife.
 Santa Cruz offers both traditional charm and modern architecture, such as Adan Martin Tenerife Auditorium and its 24h 7/7 open public library.
 If you prefer to feel the historic charm of the city, head to Calle La Noria, Plaza de España and the Plaza de Candelaria.

 As you know me, and I bet you do already, I have saved the best for the last.
 La Laguna is a unique charming town that has been on the UNESCO World Heritage Site since 1999 for its intact layout and architecture.
 La Laguna was used as a template for the colonial cities founded by Spaniards in the USA and Latin America, such as Old Havana, Antigua, Lima, and Cartagena.